ieeeWang/DL-open-course-resources/README.md

 ## Use git and GitHub

-**For 1ST time user**
+**For first time user**
-Configure user information for all local repositories，only needed for 1st time use.
+Configure user information for all local repositories，only needed once for 1st time use github repo.
 Sets the name and email you want attached to your commit transactions as follows.
 ```
 git config --global user.name "your user name"